Roseneck (Frankfurt am Main): History

 The Roseneck was in the first Jewish residential area.
 After the small Jewish community, consisting of around 60 people, fell victim to the pogrom of 1349, the city council confiscated the properties and gave them to new owners.
 The Lörhof or Curia Cerdonum was built on the square at the Roseneck, a courtyard consisting of several buildings that could be closed by gates to the surrounding streets.
 The courtyard belonged to the Lohgerber guild, but soon was sold to private individuals.
 The courtyard was later divided and compacted by several small houses.
 In the first half of the 16th century, the council had some of the houses demolished to make more living space for everyone.
 Thus, the Roseneck square was created.

 The houses corresponded to typical Frankfurt construction with a ground floor made of sandstone and two to three half-timbered upper floors, whose overhangs were supported by decorated sandstone cantilever stones.
 The steep gable roofs carried one or more dwarf houses with pointed gables or wave gables.
 The facades of the houses were originally slated or plastered.
 The houses were already used for gastronomy in the 19th century.
 In 1902 the facade of one of the houses was painted in the folk style.
 The wall paintings disappeared again when, in the course of the restoration of the old town, the houses were renovated in 1929 with the half-timbering partially exposed.

 Destruction

 After the first serious damage in an air raid on January 29, 1944, the half-timbered houses in the attack on March 18 and 22, 1944 burned out completely.
-After the war, the debris was removed from the 1950's.
+After the war, the debris was removed from the 1950s.
 Rebuilding began in 1952, when the old plots and streets were completely changed.
 Today nothing resembles the Roseneck in the cityscape.
 In addition to old photographs, films and paintings, Treuner's old town model and the virtual old town model by Jörg Ott preserve the memory of the Roseneck.